Kunal-Moz/Kunal-Moz/README.md

 - 👋 Hi, I’m @Kunal-Moz
-- 👀 I’m interested in Computational Physics : Condensed Matter Physics, Statistical Physics, Computational Neuroscience, Quantum Computing and Data Science.
+- 👀 I’m interested in topics in Computational Physics, Condensed Matter Physics, Statistical Physics, Computational Neuroscience, Quantum Computing and Data Science.
-- 🌱 I’m currently learning Machine Learning and Qiskit
+- 🌱 I’m currently learning Machine Learning and Qiskit.
 - 💞️ I’m looking to collaborate on data science projects.
+Some of my personal projects also involve simulating dynamics of neural networks using dynamical systems and statistical mechanics.
 - 📫 How to reach me : kunal.martin@gmail.com

 <!---